-- Hypogonadism —Low testosterone production affecting bone strength.
+- Hypogonadism —Low testosterone production can affect bone strength.
 Though sometimes hard to detect, male hormone replacement therapy can correct it.

-Dr. Abelson says it’s important for men to avoiding letting misconceptions prevent them from taking care of your bone health.
+Dr. Abelson says it’s important for men to avoid letting misconceptions prevent them from taking care of your bone health.

 “Men get osteoporosis, and when men sustain the fractures from this disease, they may suffer more from the devastating consequences,” she says.
 “Be aware of bone health even if you’re male — and take preventive steps when needed.”